Kmeakin/walrus-report/src/20-reference.md

   heap-allocated types

-Walrus inherits Rust's `enum`s, however because the type system is currently monomorphic (does not support generic functions or datatypes), a seperate `enum` must be declared for each instantiation of the `Option<T>` type:
+Walrus inherits Rust's `enum`s, however because the type system is currently monomorphic (does not support generic functions or datatypes), a separate `enum` must be declared for each instantiation of the `Option<T>` type:

 ```rust